GlacioHack/geoutils/doc/source/multiprocessing.md

 ## {func}`~geoutils.raster.map_overlap_multiproc_save`: process and save large rasters

 This function applies a user-defined function to raster tiles and **saves the output** to a file.
 The entire raster is **never loaded into memory at once**, making it suitable for processing large datasets.
+The function returned the raster metadata loaded from the file.

 ### When to use
 - When the function **returns a Raster**.